-Training Venue and Directions
+Training Venue/Schedule and Directions

 The training venue and direction information is included in the EAP so that in event of an emergency or injury situation EMS personal and parents can locate athletes.
+Due to the COVID restrictions, please follow parking instructions as indicated on the attached maps and see Schedule below for the different training groups.